-

 Weather shifts quickly.

-Regular checks reduce emergencies.
+Regular checks reduce last-minute emergencies.

-Planning improves safety.
+Long-term planning improves safety.

 Changes are monitored.